TheresaLui/SelfHelpContent_v2/articles/microsoft.sqldw/dw-createscalepauseresumedelete-failedtocreateordeletedatabase.md

 ## **Recommended Steps**

-* If you are receiving an error when creating a data warehouse, ensure you are using a supported collation type.
+* If you are receiving an error when creating a data warehouse, ensure you are using a supported collation type

 ## **Recommended Documents**